code2k13/onnx_javascript_browser_inference/README.md

 ### Before you start

 - Clone the repository.
-- From https://www.kaggle.com/code/finalepoch/smollm-360-lora-onnx-inference/output?scriptVersionId=274675806 , copy `model.onnx` and `model_q8.onnx` to the root directory of the repository.
+- From https://www.kaggle.com/code/finalepoch/smollm-360-lora-onnx-inference/output?scriptVersionId=274675806 , copy `model.onnx` and `model_q8.onnx` to the `model_files` directory of the repository.
 - Run `npm install`

 ### To run NodeJS example (NodeJS + onnx-runtime, server side)